- Financial reporting is the process of thoroughly recording and tracking a business’s financial activity.

 Also known as profit & loss statements (or P&L statements), income statements are one of the most common financial statements business owners use and one of the most common financial reports requested by lenders and investors.
 They’re also one of the most critical statements for accurate financial reporting.

-Income statements help you determine your business’s financial health, as well as enable you to pinpoint future opportunities, spot potential issues and set future goals.
+Income statements help you determine your business’s financial health, and enable you to pinpoint future opportunities, spot potential issues and set future goals.

 For business owners, balance sheets are important financial reports because they can help show whether a business is succeeding or failing.
-Based on the balance sheet, companies can make adjustments to correct issues or continue to invest in success.
+Based on the balance sheet, companies can make adjustments to correct issues, such as reducing expenses, increasing profits or strengthening their debt-to-income ratio.
+The sheet can also be used to determine whether the owner should continue to invest in the company.